 Here’s a simple step-by-step explanation of how the PDW blood test is done:

-- A trained healthcare professional collects a blood sample, typically from a vein in your arm using a small needle.
+- A trained healthcare professional uses a small needle to collect a blood sample, typically from a vein in your arm.
 The process involves minimal discomfort and lasts just a few minutes.

 - Once the sample is collected, it is carefully stored in a tube.

-- The tube is then sent to a laboratory, where it is analysed using an automated haematology analyser.
+- The tube is then sent to a laboratory and analysed using an automated haematology analyser.

 - This machine calculates the PDW value by examining the size variation of platelets in the blood sample.

-- After the analysis, your doctor will receive the results and discuss them with you.
+- After the analysis, your doctor will receive and discuss the results with you.

 Normal PDW Range and Interpretation